Syerazaty/ai06-test-repo-2/README.md

 1. Summary

-The goal of this project is to predict the productivity 0f worker, based on the following features:
+The goal of this project is to predict the employees' productivity, based on the following features:

 - date
 - quarter